-They specialize in treating and managing dental and facial problems that involve the restoration of missing dental and jaw structures.
-Prosthodontists specialize in the proper fit and placement of crowns, bridges, and solid or removable dentures.
+Prosthodontists are specialized dentists who are trained to treat and manage dental and facial problems that involve the restoration of missing dental and jaw structures.
+They are experts in the proper fit and placement of crowns, bridges, and solid or removable dentures.
 A prosthodontist will first assess the current condition of the gums and jaw to determine the best size and shape, and then design one according to those specifications.
-A crown is used to cover the entire visible surface of a tooth above the gum line.
+A crown is a type of dental restoration that covers the entire visible surface of a tooth above the gum line.

-Made of metal, metal-fused porcelain, ceramic, or even zirconium, crowns fit onto the top of a prepared tooth with intact roots.
-Most commonly used after a root canal procedure, they can also restore damage caused by trauma or tooth decay.
-Most dentists will take an impression of your tooth and send the information to a professional laboratory, and create your personalized crown.
+It is usually made of metal, metal-fused porcelain, ceramic, or even zirconium.
+Crowns fit onto the top of a prepared tooth with intact roots and are commonly used after a root canal procedure or to restore damage caused by trauma or tooth decay.
+Most dentists will take an impression of your tooth and send the information to a professional laboratory to create your personalized crown.
 With the rapid advancement of technology, some dental offices are now able to offer same-day crowns manufactured directly in your office, so you don't have to wait two weeks for the lab to send the crown to the dentist.